 I’ve had a love affair with Farfugium for a long time.
 When we moved from Florida to Iowa I brought one along to try the lovely farfugium as a houseplant.
 The good news is that it is flourishing!
 The big, bold leaves of farfugium, also known as Leopard Plant, are the main attraction.
 It is a member of Daisy family, so while it does send up spikes of yellow flowers, to me these seem out of place with the large tropical leaves.
 I’ve even heard farfugium referred to as Tractor Seat Plant, and I can certainly see that in the broad leaf shape.
 I first referenced Farfugium on here back in 2015 in my New and Underused Plants post.
 Back then it was really hard to find.… Read Full Post

 Having orchids indoors during the winter months is one of the things that keeps me from going crazy during this season.
 I’m not sure if there is anything better than checking out my orchids indoors while there is snow falling outside!
 This lovely little miniature orchid was an impulse by from a visit to Home Depot.
 I am a sucker for all of the things near the checkout line, so a display of small orchids for $6.99 wasn’t even worth fighting.
-Large or small, you can get an orchid bloom again.
-I find that most orchid flowers last 3-4 months in our house if they were purchased in good condition with a several of the balloon-like blooms yet to open.
-What a deal these orchids are compared to cut flowers!… Read Full Post
+Large or small, you can get an to orchid bloom again.
+I find that most orchid flowers last 3-4 months in our house if they were purchased in good condition with a several of the balloon-like blooms yet to open.… Read Full Post

 Imagine my surprise when I came across a major mealybug infestation on my succulents.
 Mealybugs on succulents are not rare, however I was surprised to see just how many I (or rather my aeoniums) had to deal with!
 I was cleaning up some plants and as I turned this container a half turn, bam!
 There they were.
 How did I get mealybugs on my succulents?
 That’s a good question.
 Quite honestly, they’ve probably always been there, but just not in these numbers.
 Stressed plants are going to be more favorable to mealybugs, so that may be an indicator which plants need some care.
 Mealybugs on succulents is common and since I did bring in a lot of plants from outside this fall, I may have accidentally brought these pests indoors too.… Read Full Post